stevespages/catalogueoflife/README.md

 ### Download the whole COL Checklist

 Perhaps the most powerful way to access data in the COL Checklist is to download it to your own computer and then use various types of sofware to access it.
 The COL Checklist can be downloaded from https://www.catalogueoflife.org/data/download.
-Various formats are available but the recommended one is ColDP.
+Various formats are available but the recommended one is the COL Data Package ([ColDP](https://github.com/CatalogueOfLife/coldp)).

 The downloaded COL Checklist could be analyzed in a spreadsheet or spreadsheets.
 The huge size of the COL Checklist may be too much for spreadsheets but they could certainly be feasable for subsets of the data.